Yomguithereal/talisman/structures/bk-tree.md

 ---
 layout: page
-title: Buckhard-Keller Tree
+title: Burkhard-Keller Tree
 ---

 <span class="marginnote">
   Reference: <a href="https://en.wikipedia.org/wiki/BK-tree">https://en.wikipedia.org/wiki/BK-tree</a>
 </span>

-Buckhard-Keller trees are data structures usually used to index strings that one can then query using distance metrics such as the [Levenshtein]({{ site.baseurl }}/metrics/distance#levenshtein) distance.
+Burkhard-Keller trees are data structures usually used to index strings that one can then query using distance metrics such as the [Levenshtein]({{ site.baseurl }}/metrics/distance#levenshtein) distance.

 ## Use case